 You can include multiple visualizations in a layout in the Simulation Data Inspector.
-For example, you can choose to use a layout with three subplots so you can see each signal on a time plot alongside the XY visualization.
+For example, you can choose to use a layout with three subplots so you can see each signal on a time plot alongside the XY plot.

-Position signal in the upper right time plot, and plot the
+Position signal in the upper-right time plot, and plot the

 Velocity signal on the bottom time plot.

 To inspect the data, add a cursor.
-In the XY visualization, the vertical line of the cursor shows the x-axis value, and the horizontal line shows the y-axis value.
+In the XY plot, the vertical line of the cursor shows the x-axis value, and the horizontal line shows the y-axis value.
 The time corresponding to the point is displayed in the upper-right of the plot.

-Move the cursor in the XY visualization along the plotted line.
+Move the cursor in the XY plot along the plotted line.
 As you move the cursor, the next data point for the cursor to snap to is highlighted.
 You can also move the cursor in the XY plot using the arrow keys on your keyboard or by pausing on a point on the line and clicking the highlighted point.

 You can control the speed of the replay and pause at any time.
 By default, the Simulation Data Inspector replays data at one second per second, meaning the cursor moves through one second of data in one second of clock time.
 The data in this example spans 25 seconds.
 Slow the replay speed by clicking the arrow to the left of the label.